google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 9. Go to Step 5.

+### Verifying the Submitted Entry

+To prevent a malicious log from mutating a certificate's signature (which would allow a CA to avoid responsibility for misissuing a certificate), monitors should perform the following checks for each entry they download:

+1. Verify that the `type` field of `submitted_entry` matches the type of `log_entry`.

+2. Verify that the TBSCertificate portion of the certificate or precertificate in the `submission` field of `submitted_entry` is byte-for-byte identical to the `tbs_certificate` field of `log_entry`.

+3. Verify the signature of the certificate or precertificate in the `submission` field of `submitted_entry`, using the public key contained in the `issuer_key` field of `log_entry`.

+If an entry fails these checks, it should be considered misbehavior by the log equivalent to violating the append-only property.

 ## Auditing

 Auditing ensures that the current published state of a log is reachable from